mrdrivingduck/understanding-nginx-notes/README.md

 # understanding-nginx-notes
-🗜️ Notes of reading Understanding Nginx.
+🗜️ Notes of reading *Understanding Nginx*.

 Created by : Mr Dk.